mb1511/MUMmer-MUMi/README.md

 # Description:

-Simple script to perform multiple pairwise comparisons of > 1 genomes using MUMmer and MUMi Works best with shorter genomes (< 5 M bases)
+Simple script to perform multiple pairwise comparisons of > 1 genomes using MUMmer and MUMi.
+Works best with shorter genomes (< 5 M bases)

 114 ~2.2 M base genomes on intel i7-4790 @3.6 GHz with 8 threads approx. 1 hour to produce 6555